BrutalistInstruments/Tsunami-CS-1/README.md

 ## Schematics
 We currently have schematics for the Main Control Surface, and the IO Board
 ## TsunamiArduinoCore
-This is where the current stable build lives.
-Upload this through USB on your Arduino Mega in Platformio.
-Arudino IDE support coming soon (though not hard to convert for yourself).
+Where the .hex file for the current stable version lives.
 ## TsunamiCS1Master
 This is the development section of repository, only to be used with Atmel Studio and the Atmel Ice programmer.
 If you're interested In development and onboard debugging through J-tag, this is what you want to use. (currently depreciated)
 ## Enclosure